diycomputerscience/ExerciseMinesweeperSection3Project1/README.md

  - _**(you)** If a board is to contain a grid of squares, the first question that comes to mind is - What kind of a data structure should we use, to represent a grid of Squares ?_
  - _**(senior developer)** Two options come to mind right away.
 We can either represent the grid as a 2 dimensional array of Square objects, or we can represent the grid as a List of Lists.
 I think representing the grid of squares as a two dimensional array seems like a reasonable choice_
  - _**(you)** Should the size of the board be configurable ?_
  - _**(senior developer)** Eventually yes, but for now I suggest you start with the simplest thing which works.
-At the moment I suggest you define constants in the Board class to define the size, as shown in Code Snippet 3.1 _
+At the moment I suggest you define constants in the Board class to define the size, as shown in Code Snippet 3.1_
-- _**(you)** Should the size of the board be configurable ?_

 We have already provided you with the two constants shown below, in Board.java.